 If you genuinely need to travel outside Canada (for a business trip, family visit, etc.) and happen to re-enter Canada, you can activate your Port of Entry Letter of Introduction at that time.
 What CBSA restricted is the practice of crossing the border solely for permit activation without any genuine travel purpose.

-I have a Port of Entry Letter — do I need to leave Canada to activate it?+
+I have a Port of Entry Letter of Introduction, do I need to leave Canada to activate it?+

 What if I was planning to flagpole to switch employers quickly?+

-If you need to change employers, you must apply for a new work permit through the online IRCC portal.
-You cannot start working for the new employer until your new work permit is issued.
-Flagpoling to quickly activate an employer-specific permit change is no longer a viable strategy.
+If you need to change employers, you must apply for a new work permit through your IRCC secure account.
+You generally cannot start working for the new employer until the new work permit is issued (unless a specific exemption or policy applies).
+Flagpoling to activate an employer-specific permit change quickly is no longer a viable strategy for most people, since CBSA ended same-day permit issuance at the border for flagpolers.

 🍁 Your Next Step